APrettyCoolProgram/DotfilesAndGistsEtc/README.md

 * Iime

 ## Development
-Dotfiles & Gists, ETC is constantly being developed, but there isn't a and where to find the [development branch](https://github.com/APrettyCoolProgram/dotfiles-gists-etc/tree/development).
-Provide a link to the current [release]()", if available, and links to [changelogs](), and [roadmaps]().
+Dotfiles & Gists, Etc. is constantly being developed, but there isn't a [development branch](https://github.com/APrettyCoolProgram/dotfiles-gists-etc/tree/development).
+It also doesn't have an official [release](https://github.com/APrettyCoolProgram/dotfiles-gists-etc/releases).
+If the project had a [changelog](), or [roadmap](), they would be listed here.

 ## The Master Project
 If this project is part of a larger project, link to that [here]().